Connecticut Whale Watching Guide

 Best Whale Watching Areas

-Connecticut itself is not a good place to go whale watching.
-Most of the whale populations congregate farther north in the Cape Cod area.
+Connecticut is not a good place to go whale watching, because most of the whale populations congregate farther north around the Cape Cod area.
 The best whale watching tours leave from Gloucester, MA.
-This is the place you want to go if you want to see whales.
-You can also check out Boston area whale watch tours.
+Gloucester is definitely the place you want to be for whale watching.
+You can also check out Boston whale watch tours which always get rave reviews.

 Don’t Miss: Mystic, Connecticut

-The village of Mystic lies within the town of Stonington and partially in Groton.
-It was a thriving 18th and 19th century seaport where over 600 ships were produced.
+The village of Mystic was a thriving 18th and 19th century seaport where more than 600 ships were produced.
 Today, this historic village is most known for the Mystic Seaport Museum.
 Here, visitors can climb aboard the last wooden whaling ship in the world, the Charles W. Morgan.
 Built in 1841, it operated for 80 years and traveled all over the world searching for whales.
-At its peak, the American whaling fleet numbered more than 2,700 vessels, and this one ship is the very last of its kind.
-Besides real ships, the museum has a rotating selection of exhibits and events all related to humankind’s connection with the sea.
+At the peak of the whaling industry, the total American whaling fleet numbered more than 2,700 vessels.
+This one ship is the very last of its kind.
+The museum also houses a rotating selection of exhibits and events that showcase humans’ connection to the sea.

-If you’re really into history, don’t miss the Mystic ghost tour.
-While it may seem silly, you’ll learn all about the colonial and revolutionary history of the area while walking around Stonington on this family friendly tour.
+If you like history, don’t miss the Mystic ghost tour.
+While a ghost tour may seem silly, you’ll learn all about the colonial and revolutionary history of the area while walking around Stonington during this family friendly tour.

 Bottom Line